 A Christian Response to MP Marc Miller’s Comments on the Bible and “Hate Speech”

 Recent remarks by MP Marc Miller are deeply concerning, not just for people of faith, but for anyone who values freedom of conscience and speech.
-It is troubling when an elected official casts the entire Holy Scripture of Christians as “hateful” and suggests that public engagement with it might be prosecutable.
+It is troubling when an elected official casts the Holy Scripture of Christians as “hateful” and suggests that public engagement with it might be prosecutable.

-In a committee session he asked:
+In a committee session he stated:

 “In Leviticus, Deuteronomy, Romans — there’s other passages — there’s clear hatred towards, for example, homosexuals.”
 3LifeSite